-Radiometers operating at different frequencies are maximally sensitive to temperature at particular ranges of atmospheric pressure.
+Individual downward-looking radiometersRadiometers operating at different frequencies are maximally sensitive to temperature at particular ranges of atmospheric pressure.
 The sensitivity as a function of pressure follows a bell-shaped curve (the weighting function).
 The frequencies of the radiometers are chosen so that the peaks in the weighting functions are optimally spread over the heights of interest.
 Temperature profiles above the boundary layer are calculated by means of numerical inversion techniques using measured radiations and weighting functions.
-Space-based radiometry, described in Volume IV, precludes accurate temperature profiles from being obtained near the surface and in the boundary layer.
+The relatively broad width of the weighting function curves, and radiation from the terrestrial surfaceSpace-based radiometry, described in Volume IV, precludes accurate temperature profiles from being obtained near the surface and in the boundary layer when using space-based radiometer soundings.
+This is because of the relatively broad width of the weighting function curves, radiation from the terrestrial surface space based radiometer soundings.
+This is because of the relatively broad width of the weighting function curves, radiation from the terrestrial surface and in the boundary layer when using space-based radiometer soundings.
 This is because of the relatively broad width of the weighting function curves, radiation from the terrestrial surface and the fact that channels that are sensitive to the lower part of the atmosphere would also be sensitive to the skin temperature.

 The principles of upward-looking radiometric temperature and humidity sounding from the terrestrial surface are well established.
 The temperature weighting functions of upward-looking profiling radiometers have narrow peaks near the surface that decrease with height.
 In addition, sensitivity to oxygen and water vapour emissions is not degraded by radiation from the terrestrial surface.
 This allows accurate temperature and humidity profile retrievals with relatively high resolution in the boundary layer and lower troposphere.
 On the other hand, the attenuation of microwave by the atmosphere, and the relatively broad width of the weighting function curves for channels sensitive to the upper part of the atmosphere, put a limit to the accuracy in retrieving temperature profiles above the boundary layer.
-Inversion techniques for upward-looking radiometers are based either on temperature and humidity climatology for the site that is typically derived from radiosounding, or based on variational techniques on modelling the relation between the measured radiation, vertical temperature and humidity profiles.
+Inversion techniques for upward-looking radiometers are based either on temperature and humidity climatology for the site that is typically derived from radiosonde soundings.
+The scanning configuration of microwave temperature profilers provides the highest resolution in the first few hundred metres.
+A multichannel system with fixed angle gives a better response at height greater than 1 km, but with a much coarser resolution (Cadeddu et al., 2002).radiosounding, or based on variational techniques on modelling the relation between the measured radiation, vertical temperature and humidity profiles.